Burning Throat: 7 Common Causes (& How to Relieve)

 Inhaling smoke or cold, dry air can irritate the respiratory airways, leading to symptoms like a burning throat and hoarseness.

-What to do: A burning throat can be relieved through measures like nasal irrigation with saline, gargling with warm water and salt, drinking hot or cold drinks, and using humidifiers.
+How to relieve: A burning throat can be relieved through measures like nasal irrigation with saline, gargling with warm water and salt, drinking hot or cold drinks, and using humidifiers.

 4. Cold